 - Serve wrapped in Napa cabbage or crisp Romaine lettuce leaves.
 Or serve on an approved bread of your choice.

-And lastly, we are going to finish off with an very simple but delicious recipe for deviled eggs.
+How about a very simple but delicious recipe for deviled eggs.
 These are a hit at my house around the holidays or just for a family gathering.
-My dad will eat them as an appetizer AND a side dish! 🙂
+My husband will eat them as an appetizer AND a side dish! 🙂

-- ¼ cup homemade or approved mayonnaise (our recipe in the link)
+- ¼ cup homemade or approved mayonnaise our recipe in the link in Notes below

 - ½ tsp garlic powder